Our GDPR Commitment

 - Review of Consents – Review of our existing marketing practices and associated consents to ensure that these are transparent, fair and GDPR-ready

 - Medical and Secure Data Review – Medical and personal data must be managed securely and to the highest level in terms of GDPR.
-We have implemented a new system for collecting and managing your medial and personal details.
+We have implemented a new system for collecting and managing your medical and personal details.

 We recommend that you seek a similar commitment from any other outdoor adventure provider or related organisation that you work with.